 14. Keep the change.
 I always use cash.
 I don’t even pay with change.
 If the total is $6.42, I hand over $7 and keep the change.
 I roll all of this once a year and usually have quite a nice amount saved up.
 Best of all – I never miss it!

 15. Overbudget.
 This is a fun way to get extra money.
 We may budget $300 for groceries every two weeks, but I will do what I can to keep my shopping way under this amount.
 Then, I take anything left over at the end of that two weeks and save it (you could use it towards your debt).
 It’s a fun way to challenge yourself to see how little you can spend!

 16. Change insurance.
 Make some calls to find out of you can get a better rate on your auto and home (renter’s) insurance.
 You can sometimes find a better deal by bundling or even by increasing your deductibles a bit.

-These are ideas which do not work for everyone, but have worked to help others get out of debt very quickly!
+These are ideas that do not work for everyone but have worked to help others get out of debt very quickly!

 19. Stop retirement contributions.
 If you are in debt, you might want to take that 15% you were saving for retirement and throw it all towards your debt.
 As soon as you are debt free, you can start that contribution again (and maybe even do more than that to other accounts).

 20. Cancel cable completely.
 If you really want to go drastic, you need to take all steps necessary to do so.
 Cable can run more than $100 (or even more than $150) per month.
 If you can cut out cable entirely, you might quickly free up $100 or more every single month!